The-OpenROAD-Project/OpenROAD/docs/tutorials/FlowTutorial.md

 Filler cells fills gaps between detail-placed instances to connect the power and ground rails in the rows.
-Filler cells have no logical connectivity. these cells are provided continuity in the rows for VDD and VSS nets and it also contains substrate nwell connection to improve substrate biasing.
+Filler cells have no logical connectivity.
+These cells are provided continuity in the rows for VDD and VSS nets and it also contains substrate nwell connection to improve substrate biasing.